gu-fan/riv.vim/README.rst

 Short for 'reStructuredText in Vim'.

-It is for people either want to manage documents in a wiki way, or writing reStructuredText documents in an easy way.
+It is for people either want to manage documents in a wiki way, or writing reStructuredText documents in an neat way.

 .. _reStructuredText: http://docutils.sourceforge.net/rst.html